astandrik/my_instructions/CRITICAL_INSTRUCTIONS.md

 - Include compatibility/status links when platform features are in scope.

 9A) Mandatory Internet Research for Common/Recommended Solutions
-- ALWAYS: Before proposing standard patterns, “common” solutions, or best‑practice recommendations, perform a web search and consult authoritative sources.
-- REQUIRED: Cite at least one official/vendor/specification source for the recommended approach, and when relevant, include one compatibility/status link (e.g., MDN BCD, Can I use, vendor platform status).
-- PREFER: Standards/specs and official vendor/framework documentation over community posts; use blogs/forums only as supplemental context.
-- REQUIRED: Include version/support notes or constraints when they materially affect applicability.
+- ALWAYS (when web access is available): for “common/best-practice” recommendations, consult authoritative sources (spec/vendor/official docs); cite at least one, plus compatibility/status when relevant; include version/support notes.
-- FORBIDDEN: Relying solely on memory or non‑authoritative sources for recommendations.
+- FORBIDDEN: relying solely on memory or non‑authoritative sources for recommendations.
+- If web access is unavailable: state the limitation, cite any local official docs available, and avoid claims of recency.
 10) Code‑change process and standards (project‑agnostic core)
 - Read → Plan → Edit loop:
   - Read: identify candidate files via semantic search; then open only what’s needed.
 Do not edit yet.